 Presbyopia and Global Productivity

 People in their 40s often reach the very peak of their working careers all around the world.
-Research published in the American Academy of Ophthalmology found that global productivity loss costs roughly $11 billion with this vision condition to blame.
+Research found that global productivity loss costs roughly $11 billion with this vision condition to blame.
 With the older population growing, this can’t be good for the world’s overall productivity.

 The upside to this is that with proper treatment and eye improvement methods, productivity loss can decrease by 87 percent to $1.39 billion worldwide!
 That’s almost $10 billion saved just by taking care of your eyes.